iliasDUDE/ODE-Measure-exercises/README.md

-All exercises were done during my undergraduate studies on the classes Ordinary Differential Equations and Measure Theory
+All exercises were done during my undergraduate studies.

+On the courses "Ordinary Differential Equations" and "Measure Theory".

-Explanations in Greek
+Explanations in Greek.